 That may seem a little confusing.
 But fortunately, you’re able to check whether your car meets the ULEZ standards using an online tool provided by Transport for London.

 To check if your car will need to pay a ULEZ charge in London, you’ll just need to enter your registration details (reg plate) on the website linked to above.

 The Ultra Low Emission Zone applies to all vehicle types from mopeds to lorries and includes those registered abroad but largely targets diesel cars – due to increasing reports of the danger of the fuel’s particulates.

-The charge is based on exhaust emission standards rather than the age or condition or your car.
+The charge is based on exhaust emission standards rather than the age or condition of your car.

 Happily, some cars which meet the required standard have been on sale since 2001, so even specific older cars will avoid paying additional fees to travel through London.

-ULEZ map 2019 – which areas in London will the ULEZ charge be enforced?
+ULEZ map – in which areas in London is the ULEZ charge enforced?

-From April 2019, the Ultra Low Emission Zone will cover the same area as the existing London congestion charge.
-Which means cars travelling into central London will be affected.
+Since April 2020, the Ultra Low Emission Zone has covered the same area as the existing London congestion charge.
+This means cars travelling into central London will be affected.